splunk/observability-workshop/content/en/s4r/5-rum/4-user-sessions.md

 {{% notice title="Exercise" style="green" icon="running" %}}

 * Scroll down the page and you will see the **Tags** metadata (which is used in Tag Spotlight).
-After the tags, we come to the waterfall which shows the page objects loading (CSS, images, JavaScript etc.)
+After the tags, we come to the waterfall which shows the page objects that have been loaded (HTML, CSS, images, JavaScript etc.)
-* Scroll back up to the top of the metrics section and hover over the blue **APM** link (the one with `/cart/checkout` at the end of the URL).
+* Keep scrolling down the page until you come to a blue **APM** link (the one with `/cart/checkout` at the end of the URL) and hover over it.

 {{% /notice %}}